Acoustic Bridge Removal and Reglue

 Preparing To Remove The Bridge

-Even a lifting bridge can take a fair amount of effort to remove from the instrument.
+Even a separating bridge takes a fair amount of time and effort to remove from the instrument.

 There are many different methods of removal, and they all have merit in their own way.
-Bridges can be shocked off using a hammer and chisel, routed off (if replacing), sliced free with palette knife, or heated via a lamp or a heating blanket and pealed off with a spatula.
-In my shop, we often use a temperature controller and heating blanket system.
-When used properly, I find that it makes for the cleanest removal.
+Bridges can be shocked off using a hammer and chisel, routed off (if replacing), sliced free with palette knife, or heated via a lamp or heating blanket and pealed off with a spatula.
+In our shop, we often use a temperature controller and heating blanket system.
+When used properly, it makes for a reliably clean removal.

-Once I am sure that the bridge is well mated to the top, it is ready to be glued into position.
-I typically prefer titebond as the glue of choice because it has a fairly long open time, is fairly easily removed if necessary, and it is easy to apply and cleanup.
+Once sure that the bridge is well mated to the top, it is ready to be glued into position.
+We typically prefer titebond as the glue of choice because it has a reasonably long open time, is fairly easily removed if necessary, and it is easy to apply and cleanup.
 Hot hide glue is another, more traditional, option.
 However, it is a bit more work to prep and has a limited open time.

-To hold the bridge in position while the glue dries I use specially designed clamps and cauls to reach through the sound hole and support both the top and bottom with fairly even pressure.
-Once in position, I diligently cleanup the glue squeeze out to ensure a nice clean job.
-After leaving the clamps on overnight, the instrument was ready for an NT neck reset and setup
+To hold the bridge in position while the glue dries we use specially designed clamps and cauls to reach through the sound hole and support both the top and bottom with fairly even pressure.
+Once in position, diligent cleanup ensures a nice clean job.